-Brad Nicholson (Chairman): Brad is the Founder of the Studios Program and an avid art collector.
+Brad Nicholson (Chairman): Brad is the founder of the Studios Program and an avid art collector.
 His company, the Nicholson Group, is a boutique real estate development and investment firm located in Kansas City.
 While the company’s investments have a national footprint, much of the firm’s effort over the last 20 years has gone toward developing the Crossroads Arts District in downtown Kansas City, Missouri into a vibrant cultural district.
-He has served on a number of boards and is currently a member of the Board of Trustees at the Kansas City Art Institute along with his duties as President of Studios Inc.
+He has served on a number of boards and was a member of the Board of Trustees at the Kansas City Art Institute along with his duties as Chairman the Board and President of Studios Inc.

 Mike Lyon: Mike is an artist in Kansas City whose work is in the permanent collections of the Daum Museum of Contemporary Art, the Kemper Museum of Contemporary Art, The Springfield Art Museum, the Spencer Museum of Art, and the Art Museum at the University of Kentucky.
 Mike received a B.A. in Architecture and Fine Arts from the University of Pennsylvania in 1973, a B.F.A. in Painting from the Kansas City Art Institute in 1975, and studied Japanese Woodblock Printmaking under Hiroki Morinoue in 1996 and 1998.
 He has served on a number of visual and performing arts boards and as Midwest Regional Director of Shotokan Karate of America since 1988.